boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/spline-area-chart.md

 ![Hidden Column ](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/info-icon.png)

-The below chart displays the goals and Attempts On Target by each team without hidden columns.
+The chart below displays the goals and attempts on target by each team without hidden columns.

 ![Before](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/before.png)

-If we configure lower hierarchy data(Player Name) in hidden columns compared to column and Row filed data, the data configured in the widgets gets duplicate, and individual column is split based on hidden column field.
-This affects the chart visualization as we can see in the below image.
+If we configure lower hierarchy data (Player Name) in hidden columns compared to column and row field data, the data configured in the widgets get duplicated, and individual columns are split based on the hidden column field.
+This affects the chart visualization, as we can see in the image below.

 ![After](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/after.png)

 ## How to format spline area chart?

-You can format the spline area chart for better illustration of the view that you require, through the settings available in the `Properties` tab.
+You can format the spline area chart for better illustration of the view that you require through the settings available in the `Properties` tab.

-To configure the data into spline area chart follow the steps:
+To configure the data into a spline area chart, follow these steps:

-1. Drag and drop the spline area chart into the canvas and resize it to your required size.
+1. Drag and drop the spline area chart onto the canvas and resize it to your required size.

-2. Configure the data into spline area chart.
+2. Configure the data into the spline area chart.

 3. Focus on the spline area chart and click on the widget settings.

 ![Spline Area widget settings](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/splineareachart-widgetsettings.png)

-The property window will be opened,
+The property window will open:

 ![Property window](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/splinearea-properties.png)